Spark Writers in Schools

 What it will cost and getting started

 Our Spark Writers in Schools activity generally has a cost attached to cover writer fees and expenses (our administration costs are covered by our funding from Arts Council England and others).
-Our fees for Spark Writers are in region of £250 to £400 +VAT per day depending on the demands of the project and the level of preparation necessary.
-We also offer individual sessions from £80 (for an hour and a half) and half-day from £140.
+Our fees for Spark Writers, negotiated directly with the author, are in region of £250 to £400 +VAT per day depending on the demands of the project and the level of preparation necessary.

 All fees will also be subject to VAT and the writers travel expenses.
 We only invoice on the satisfactory completion of a project.